Learn more about our Dental Assistant certificate program and the clinical application requirements and process.

 - Download the Admission Criteria, Point System and Essential Qualifications (pdf).
 (Includes shadowing form)

-- The clinical application is available online using SurveyMonkey during spring semester.
-The Fall 2018 clinical application deadline is May 1, 2018.
-Check back in early 2018 for the link.
+- The clinical application is available online using SurveyMonkey during spring semester - check back in Spring 2019 for fall 2019 clinical application link.

 - Pre dental assisting students are required to meet with Dawn Clifford, the Program Director.
 Call (717) 221-1731 or email email@example.com to schedule your appointment.